lmiller1990/design-pattenrns-for-vuejs/FORMS.md

 ```

-We will need two functions: `isFormValid`, to tell us if the form is valid or not, and `patientForm`, which handles figuring out the correct weight units, and calling all the validators.
+We will need two functions:

+1. `isFormValid()`, to tell us if the form is valid or not.
+2. `patientForm()`, which handles figuring out the correct weight units, and calling all the validators.

 Let's start with the tests for `isFormValid`.
 The form is considered valid when all fields are `valid`, so we only need two tests: the case where all fields are valid, and the case where at least one field is not:

 ```js
 import {